Lille Suffer First Defeat Of Season At Brest - UrduPoint

 Lille Suffer First Defeat Of Season At Brest

-Brest, France, Nov 8 (UrduPoint / Pakistan Point News - 8th Nov, 2020 ) :Ligue 1's last unbeaten run was ended Sunday when Lille followed up their midweek triumph over Milan with a 3-2 defeat at Brest, who were cheered on by fans in overlooking buildings.
+Paris, Nov 8 (UrduPoint / Pakistan Point News - 8th Nov, 2020 ) :Ligue 1's last unbeaten run was ended on Sunday when Lille followed up their midweek triumph over AC Milan with a 3-2 defeat at Brest, while Monaco got the better of south coast rivals Nice.

-Lille remain second in the French top-flight five points behind Paris Saint-Germain and one above Rennes, but may be overtaken when Nice host Monaco in a south coast derby later Sunday.
+Lille remain second in the French top-flight five points behind Paris Saint-Germain and one above Rennes after suffering their first loss since February.

-The team that thumped AC Milan 3-0 at the San Siro on Thursday possibly hadn't left enough as in the tank to see off Brittany outfit Brest, who had lost three in a row.
+The team that thumped Milan 3-0 at the San Siro on Thursday failed to leave enough in the tank to see off Brittany outfit Brest, who had lost three in a row.

 Ronael Pierre-Gabriel got his first professional goal with a header for the opener on 15 minutes and Brest raced to a 3-0 lead before half-time with goals from Romain Perraud and Irvin Cardona.